-- Uses two pair of twisted pair, one pair for transmission and one pair for reception. - Uses either STP or Cat 5 UTP. - Uses MTL-3 signaling scheme that involves three voltages. - Uses 4B/5B encoding. - There is a guaranteed signal transition at least every two bits.
+- Uses two pair of twisted pair, one pair for transmission and one pair for reception.
+Uses either STP or Cat 5 UTP. - Uses MTL-3 signaling scheme that involves three voltages.

 100 BASE FX

 - Uses two optical fibers, one for transmission and one for reception. - Uses FDDI technology of converting 4B/5B to NRZI code group streams into optical signals.